 - a.
 A Candidate is eligible to be assessed against an Assessment Standard who: - i. meets any eligibility criteria specified in the standard concerned; and - ii. has had entries for either externally assessed standards or internally assessed standards forwarded to NZQA by a School. - b.
-A Candidate enrolled in a school in 2019, is eligible to enter in a New Zealand Scholarship subject in 2019 if NZQA has received the necessary fee (as set out in the Fee Schedule) for the subject.
+A Candidate enrolled in a school in 2021, is eligible to enter in a New Zealand Scholarship subject in 2021.
 For the avoidance of doubt a School may enter: - i. international fee-paying students enrolled with the School; or - students enrolled in a school without Consent to Assess but who make entry via the School through a Memorandum of Understanding that exists between the schools; or - iii. home-schooled, secondary school equivalent students, who have not completed their secondary education in a previous year, who make an entry as a link student with that School and attest to their eligibility through a Justice of the Peace. - c.
+Where a disqualification under rule 7.1.9.p.iii is in force in relation to a student, having been imposed under earlier replaced versions of these Rules, - - the Student is ineligible to enter any specified assessments and/or scholarship subjects that the disqualification applies to; or - ii. the Student is ineligible to enter any assessments and/or Scholarship subjects until the expiry of the specified period of time that the disqualification applies to; but - iii. a Student remains eligible for entry to those assessments or Scholarship subjects where the student has appealed or applied for a review of the disqualification and the outcome of the appeal or review is not known at the time of entry.

-A student is ineligible for assessment against an Assessment Standard or entry in a New Zealand Scholarship subject in 2019 if the student has been disqualified from entry under these Rules unless, having been disqualified from entry, the student appeals or applies for a review of that disqualification in accordance with these Rules and the outcome of the appeal or review is not known at the time of assessment. - d.
-A home-schooled student and other persons who are eligible but not enrolled in a School may be assessed against Assessment Standards through a School, with the associated administrative costs being negotiated between the student (or other person) and the School.
+- d.
+A home-schooled student and other persons who are eligible but not enrolled in a School may be assessed against Assessment Standards through a School, with the associated administrative costs being negotiated between the student (or other person) and the School. - e.
+NZQA may permit assessment, despite a person not meeting the eligibility criteria, if extenuating circumstances justify it.